-Williams made a tackle on kickoff coverage at Penn State and forced a fumble on the play.
-He added depth at linebacker.
+Williams played in 10 games and made a tackle on kickoff coverage at Penn State and forced a fumble on the play.
+He added a tackle on special teams against Georgia.

 Williams played in 13 games on Nebraska’s special teams and as a reserve linebacker.
 He made four tackles, with single tackles in four games.

 Williams added depth in the secondary, but did not appear in a game.

 Williams redshirted and worked on the scout team defensive unit.